Frequently Asked Questions

 Why does the choice of law and forum need to be Illinois?

 We contract with institutions in all 50 states.
-It would be legally infeasible to agree to change to each hospital’s state of choice.
+It would be legally infeasible to agree to change to each institution’s state of choice.

 Your legal agreements appear to be lengthy.
 Can we made edits to them?